blakeanneberg/CCNA/CCNA_textbook.md

 - forwarding state is faster transition than a blocking state
 - when a port that formerly blocked needs to transiition to forwarding, the switch puts port though two intermediate interfce states which help prevent temporarly loops
 1. Listening: state where the switch does not forward frames, switch removes old MAC addresses that no frames are received from
-2. Learning: do not forward frames, but switch begins to learn MAC addresses of frames recienved on the interface.
+2. Learning: do not forward frames, but switch begins to learn MAC addresses of frames received on the interface.
 - STP = from blocking --> listening --> learning --> forwarding state

 ## Rapid Spanning Tree Protocol RSTP
-- react quickly: Each switch independently generates its own Hellos and RSTP allows for queries between neighbors rather than waiting on timers to expire as a means to avoid waiiting to learn info.
+- react quickly: Each switch independently generates its own Hellos and RSTP allows for queries between neighbors rather than waiting on timers to expire as a means to avoid waiting to learn info.
+- RSTP avoids relying on timers.
+RSTP switches tell each other using messages that the topology has changed.
+Messages also tell switches to flush the contents of their MAC tabes in a way that removes all potentially loop causing entries without a wayt.

 ### Similarities with STP and RSTP
 - wSTP and STP elect the root switch using same rules and tiebreakers